Criminal Law in Poland & Penal Code in Poland

 Ban on carrying out specific business, holding specific profession or position The ban may be imposed for a period from 1 to 5 years, if perpetrator has abused, when committing the fiscal crime, his position or profession, or has proved that continuing to hold a position, pursue a profession or conduct business activity threatens significant goods protected by law

-Prohibition on serving in companies bodies
+Prohibition on serving in companies bodies in Poland

 In addition, it should be noted that pursuant to regulations of CCPC, persons sentenced under a final judgment for certain economic crimes shall not serve as: